Dr. Ahn is a surgeon who specializes in caring for those who have sustained orthopaedic trauma and those in need of fracture-related care.

 - Fellowship, Orthopaedic Trauma & Hip Surgery, Inselspital - University of Bern, Bern, Switzerland

-- Certificate (currently enrolled), Orthopaedic Leadership (AOA APEX Program), USC Marshall School of Business
+- Certificate, Orthopaedic Leadership (AOA APEX Program), USC Marshall School of Business